finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var returnScope = returnScope_example;  // string | The scope of the Returns.
             var returnCode = returnCode_example;  // string | The code of the Returns.
-            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns var period = period_example;  // string | Show the Returns on a Daily or Monthly period. (optional)
+            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns. var period = period_example;  // string | Show the Returns on a Daily or Monthly period. (optional)

             try